validitylabs/HOPR-PL-Substrate/README.md

 ## Principles
 - Optimistic fair exchange:

-   optimize for the good case while sacrificing efficiency in the unhappy case
+   optimize for the happy case while sacrificing efficiency in the unhappy case

 - Keep computation for consensus-related state changes as low as possible